Should weed be legalised in the UK? What are the pros and cons? Feature writer Aaron Nelson discusses.

 If the government were to follow Uruguay’s lead and take total control of the selling and regulation of cannabis, it would mean serious money for the government; studies show sales of cannabis come in at around 1.5 BILLION per year.

 Marijuana has been proven to have medical benefits to illnesses such as SOME cancers, AIDS and glaucoma.
 While medical cannabinoids are already available, mass availability of cannabis would surely lead to more positive statics for the management of those diseases.
+It has been proven that cannabis can help with weight loss, but first you should check out this leptoconnect review.

 While marijuana has its downsides (such as hallucinations and paranoia), the drug generally is just as bad as alcohol or cigarettes.